 \subsection{MLLM Judges with \textsc{Social Caption}}

-To assess the scalability of \textsc{Social Caption} as an evaluation framework, we study the behavior of MLLMs as judges for multimodal social understanding.
-We select the highest-performing closed-source and open-source models, determined by \textit{SI} performance, as judges: Gemini-2.5-Pro, InternVL3-8B, and InternVL3-78B (largest variant of InternVL3).
-Results are presented in Table~\ref{tab:model_performance}, with details in Appendix \ref{appendix:eval}, Tables~\ref{tab:numbers_hsa} and~\ref{tab:numbers_dsa}.
+Evaluating candidate model generations of \textit{HSA} and \textit{DSA} with human annotators requires cognitively demanding and time-consuming video annotation \cite{vondrick2013efficiently}.
+Prior work has demonstrated that MLLM judges can approximate human preferences on open-ended tasks and be used as scalable proxies of human evaluation \cite{MLLM-as-a-Judge, Judge_Anything}.
+Whether MLLMs can serve as promising automated judges for multimodal social understanding has not been previously studied.
+To assess the feasibility of scaling the \textsc{Social Caption} evaluation framework with MLLM judges for multimodal social understanding, we studied the extent to which MLLM judges can align with human ratings of \textit{HSA} and \textit{DSA}.

-\paragraph{Scoring Calibration and Bias} All MLLM judges consistently ranked Gemini 2.5-Pro the highest in \textit{HSA} and \textit{DSA}, and judges tended to assign higher scores than humans did.
-This skew suggests that MLLM judge scores for social understanding can more effectively be interpreted as \textit{relative} signals.
-To assess whether MLLM judges are assigning high scores indiscriminately, we conduct a \textit{mismatch test} in which each MLLM judge evaluates unrelated video-response pairs (details in Appendix~\ref{sec:baseline_scores}).
-We find across all MLLM judges and both \textit{HSA} and \textit{DSA} dimensions that mismatch totals remained low, indicating that judges are not assigning high scores indiscriminately and are consistently penalizing responses that do not semantically align with social information in videos.
+We experimented with three judges: Gemini-2.5-Pro, InternVL3-8B, and InternVL3-78B.
+InternVL3-78B was not among the candidate models and was used only as a judge.
+Results are presented in Table~\ref{tab:model_performance} and Table ~\ref{tab:binary_agreement}, with details in Appendix \ref{appendix:eval}, Tables~\ref{tab:numbers_hsa} and~\ref{tab:numbers_dsa}.

-\paragraph{Self-Preference Effects} We observe a mild self-preference effect across judges, consistent with prior findings in LLM judges \cite{panickssery2024llm, chen2025llm}.
-Gemini-2.5-Pro assigns the highest scores to its own outputs, and both InternVL3 models demonstrate similar tendencies.
+\paragraph{Scoring Calibration and Bias} As seen in Table~\ref{tab:model_performance}, MLLM judges ranked Gemini-2.5-Pro the highest in \textit{HSA} and \textit{DSA}.
+Most MLLM judges assigned higher scores than humans did and exhibited mild self-preference effects.
+These observations of judge behaviors are in alignment with LLM judge literature in other domains \cite{chiang2023can, panickssery2024llm}.
+We, therefore, suggest that researchers using \textsc{Social Caption} with MLLM judges primarily consider these scores as relative signals, rather than absolute signals.
+To assess whether judges are assigning high scores indiscriminately, we conduct a \textit{mismatch test} in which each judge evaluates unrelated video-response pairs (details in Appendix~\ref{sec:baseline_scores}).
+Across all judges and both \textit{HSA} and \textit{DSA}, mismatch totals remained low, indicating that MLLM judges consistently penalize model generations that do not semantically align with social information in videos.